johnedstone/bitnami-wordpress-migration/Readme.md

 ## Migrating Wordpress to the lates Bitnami 13-May-2021

-Either the Bitnami Nginx or the Bitnami Wordpress ami is being used.
+Either the Bitnami Nginx or the Bitnami Wordpress AMI could be used, as they are essentially the same.
+The Wordpress AMI might have a few more clues, and then one could just remove the config/files/db for the default Wordpress.

 * ![bitnami images](screenshots/nginx_bitnami.png)